 Or, they may not like their heirs at law.
 Think siblings.
 Or others.

-Or, maybe a charity is important.
-Maybe a person whom is not a relative but you truly want to give money to if they outlive you.
+Or, maybe a charity is important to you.
+Maybe a person who is not a relative, but you genuinely want to give money to if they outlive you.

-A will only affect assets in your sole name at death
+Cons: Wills only affects assets in your sole name at death

 Keep in mind that even a will has a limited role in the big picture.
-Because a will doesn't control all your assets.
-It only controls the assets you own at your death that are in your SOLE name.
+Remember that a will does not control every asset you own.
+Instead, a will only determines the destination of assets you own in your SOLE name.

 Many types of assets do not pass through a will

-If you think about it for a few minutes, you may see that many of your assets are not owned in your name alone.
+Upon reflection, you may find you do not own many assets in your name alone.
 Assets in your sole name may be only a minor part of your total wealth.

-So, when there's no need for a trust, you can use a will to state who will be in charge of your affairs after your death.
+So, when a trust is not needed, you can use a will to state who will be in charge of your affairs after your death.